Alphasite/CS-5321-database-prac/project-3/README.md

 Logic for separating out selection handled via the index:
 - Previous to project 4, we already created logic that pushed selection operators down the tree.
 Thus, it is already certain that any logical selection operators are directly above scan operators.
+Join filter conditions are emitted as early as possible as well, emitting when all require fields are present in the tuple.
 - Going by this assumption, when our PhysicalPlanBuilder visits a LogicalSelectOperator, we check if any of the selection expressions can be handled by an index scan.
 If not, we proceed the same way as in project 3.
 If so, we